 To those concerned about the subjunctive mood (“I wish this was” vs. “I wish this were”): Long discussions on the topic suggest that both usages are acceptable.
-This project is about striking up a casual conversation in the city, and it just sounds right in this context.
+This project is about striking up a casual conversation in the city.